zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

 7. Nodes construct the same distributed public key from their shares.

 8. Three nodes reconstruct the private key from their shares.

+Chainlink nodes in DKG interaction share public-key coefficients with each other